Chow rings of stacks of prestable curves I: Proper pushforward of cycles (joint with J. Skowera)

 where $F$ is the pullback of $E$ to $Z\times_Y Y'$ and $F'$ is the pullback of $E'$ to $W\times_X X'$.
 This diagram commutes because of the corresponding statement for naive Chow groups.
 Therefore the following diagram

 commutes.

-The compatibility with regular local immersions also follows from a formal argument as above (see \cite[Proposition 18]{BHPSS}). \end{proof} \begin{proposition} Let $X$ and $Y$ be algebraic stacks, finite type over a field $k$ and stratified by quotient stacks.
+The compatibility with regular local immersions states that for a Cartesian diagram \eqref{eqn:flatcartesian} with $u$ a regular local immersion, we have $u^! f_* = g_* v^!$.
+Note that here the pushforward by $g$ is well-defined since the assumption that $Y$ is stratified by global quotient stacks together with the representability of $u$ implies that $Z$ likewise is stratified by global quotient stacks, using \cite[Proposition 3.5.5]{kreschartin}.
+Then the desired compatibility also follows from a formal argument as above (see \cite[Proposition 18]{BHPSS}). \end{proof} The following proposition is a generalization of \cite[Lemma 3.8]{vistoli} to algebraic stacks. \begin{proposition} Let $X$ and $Y$ be algebraic stacks, finite type over a field $k$ and stratified by {global} quotient stacks.
 Let $f \colon X \to Y$ be a proper, surjective morphism of relative Deligne-Mumford type.
-Then the pushforward is surjective for all $d$. \end{proposition} \begin{proof} By the assumption of being stratified by global quotients, there exists a nonempty open substack $U \subset Y$ isomorphic to a quotient $U \cong [T / G]$ of a quasi-projective scheme $T$ by a smooth, connected linear algebraic group $G$ acting linearly on $T$.
+Then the pushforward is surjective for all $d$. \end{proposition} \begin{proof} By the assumption of being stratified by global quotient stacks, there exists a nonempty open substack $U \subset Y$ isomorphic to a quotient $U \cong [T / G]$ of a quasi-projective scheme $T$ by a smooth, connected linear algebraic group $G$ acting linearly on $T$.
 Let $Z=Y \setminus U$ be the complement.
 Consider a commutative diagram

 with exact rows from the excision sequences and vertical arrows from the proper pushforwards by $f$ as defined above.
 Commutativity of the squares follows from the compatibility of proper pushforward with compositions of proper maps and pullbacks by flat maps.
 The pushforward $f_*$ is surjective over $Y$ if it is surjective over $U$ and $Z$ by the four lemma.
 Since the assumptions of the proposition hold for $Z$ and since $Y$ is of finite type, we can reduce by Noetherian induction to showing the statement over $U$.